 What’s the best way to get started with SEO, without spending thousands of dollars?

-It’s easy to believe that you have to pay an SEO professional thousands of dollars to achieve top notch results.
+It’s easy to believe that you have to pay an SEO professional thousands of dollars to achieve top notch search results where your business ranking is concerned.
 At the same time, you may find yourself paying for every resource imaginable.

 While there’s nothing wrong with spending money to make money, this isn’t something you have to do.
 Instead, there are plenty of free resources that can point you in the right direction.